magento/devdocs/guides/v2.2/ui_comp_guide/howto/price_rendering.md

     }
 {%endhighlight%}

-Obviously we also have price-box template, which call <code>getPrices()</code> method.
+Obviously we also have price-box template, which call ``getPrices()`` method.
-After calling those method standard Magento js <code>uiLayout</code> create prices, and put them into the cache.
+After calling those method standard Magento js ``uiLayout`` create prices, and put them into the cache.
 Each price has its own template and common component, lets see the common component code:

 **Price component:**